Leonard Barden

 The time limit is three minutes per player for the entire game, plus a two seconds per move increment, so that every round will last only a quarter of an hour or so.

-The women’s championship will have a key match in the very first round at noon on Saturday, which will be shown live on lichess.
+The women’s championship will have a key match in the very first round today at noon on Saturday, which will be shown live on lichess.

 Despite being only nine years old, Bodhana Sivanandan is England’s No 2 female blitz player and is the 2157-rated top seed at Leamington, following her performance at the European Women’s Blitz Championship in Monte Carlo, where she held her own against the continental elite.

-The other current event for some of England’s best players is the €100,000 (£83,000) European championship, now in progress at Petrovac, Montenegro, which has its 11th and final round next Tuesday.
+The other current event for some of England’s best players is the €100,000 (£83,000) European championship, which is now in progress at Petrovac, Montenegro, which has its 11th and final round next Tuesday.
 Unlike the $2.6m Ding Liren v Gukesh Dommaraju world championship series in Singapore, which starts just a week later on 25 November, the European crown is a low-profile event.

 It is, however, a huge open competition, with 339 entrants in Montenegro, whose major attraction for its top competitors is as a qualifier for the 2025 knockout World Cup, where even first round losers receive $3,000 prize money.

-European Championship games are watchable online, starting at 1.15pm GMT daily.
+European Championship games are watchable online, starting at 2.15pm GMT daily.

-World No 1 Magnus Carlsen is leading the Rapid at this weekend’s Tata Steel Rapid and Blitz in Kolkata, after surviving a lost position in the very first round.
-India’s Praggnanandhaa Rameshbabu chose 32....
-Ra7? when 32...Kf5!
+Carlsen had an escape in the very first round against Praggnanandhaa Rameshbabu, who finished second with 5.5.
+The 19-year-old chose 32….
+Ra7? when 32…Kf5!
 33 Rxb7 Nc5!
 34 Nxd4+ Kxf4 35 Nxe6+ Ke3!! threatening Ra1 mate, would have won.

 3946 1 Qc7! so that if Bxc7 2 g5 mate, while White threatens 2 Qxf4.
 The game ended 1…Bxh6 2 Qe5+ Kg5 3 h4+!
 Kxh4 4 Rh3+!
 Kg5 (if Kxh3 5 Qg3 mate) 5 Qe7+ and Black resigned in the face of 5…f6 6 Qe3+ Kxg4 7 Qg3 mate.
 The complete game can be found here.